aleksvagapitov/workstation/README.md

 # Workstation build

-This terraform setup creates a workstation on Hetzner with Teamcity.
+This terraform setup creates a workstation

 ## Install